 - Consistent: The state of the database must always be valid, and all constraints must be adhered to

-- Isolation: Each transaction must be performed in isolation from other transactions running at the same time.
+- Isolated: Each transaction must be performed in isolation from other transactions running at the same time and ensuring that data integrity is maintained in a multi-user environment.
 The eventual database state must be as though the transactions ran sequentially

-- Durability: No data loss for any reason once the transaction is committed
+- Durable: No data loss for any reason once the transaction is committed

 The database tester crafts SQL queries to check and validate these properties on transaction operations in the application.
 This kind of test is especially important in testing financial applications.